David-Manniche/TheMarket/readme.txt

-    => 034473 - On reporting shop> getting invalid request with success message => 034770 - In Table scroll popup "Scrollable" label must be display in arabic language is selected => 034326 - While search products linked with tags by typing product name ajax got stuck
+    => 034473 - On reporting shop> getting invalid request with success message => 034770 - In Table scroll popup "Scrollable" label must be display in arabic language is selected => 034326 - While search products linked with tags by typing product name ajax got stuck => 034638 - On product detail page> when user clicks on tabs then page is not scrolling to particular section